loeken/blog/content/posts/my_homesetup.md

 The only thing that is a bit "different" from the normal pc is that this mainboard has 2 NICs ( network interface cards ) - one WAN and one LAN.

-## 1. dual boot windows/manjaro i3 on laptop - dell xps 9305
+## 1. turning windows 10 into dual-boot manjaro (FullDiskEncryption) / Windows 10
 I'm gonna start out same as most people with a windows 10 installation by using the dell's recovery image: ( https://www.dell.com/support/home/de-de/drivers/osiso/wt64a ) once windows is installed i ll shrink the partition down to 80GB and use the rest for linux and setup a dual boot configuration - in my experience it's usually easier to have a windows installed and then add the linux next to it.